Honoo/splitwise-to-toshl/README.md

 ## Usage

 This also only runs on your personal accounts.
-You need to get the API keys from both these services and input them into your config file.
+You need to get the API keys from both these services and input them into your `config.cfg` file.
 There is an example config file provided.

+To get the splitwise API key, go [here](https://secure.splitwise.com/apps):
+To get the toshl API key, go [here](https://developer.toshl.com/):

 Run this command after you have set up the config files.
 ```sh